assemblu/Vid2Gif/README.md

 # Roadmap
  <li><b>GUI</b></li>

-- [ ] A Functional UI with bare minimum elements.
+- [ ] A functional UI with bare minimum elements.
 - [ ] Has browse button
 - [ ] Shows the directory of the chosen video
 - [ ] Has a text field for desired frame rate